Launch of Plivo — An Open Source Alternative to Twilio

-In the absence of a rapid telephony app development framework, web developers have found it hard to build applications that interact with phone callers.
-Twilio stepped in to solve this problem for many – merging the open-source Asterisk PBX with their proprietary cloud platform – thus exposing the telephony engine to developers through drop dead simple APIs.
+In the absence of a rapid telephony application development framework, web developers have found it hard to build applications that interact with phone callers.
+Twilio stepped in to solve this problem for many, merging the open source Asterisk PBX with a proprietary cloud platform and thus exposing the telephony engine to developers through drop-dead-simple APIs.
 However, Twilio comes with a catch.
-App developers are locked in to their cloud and are left with no option when it comes to choosing their own carriers or their own hosting solution.
-This is prohibitive for some users who have since been scouting for an open source alternative.
-Therein lay the premise for Plivo Open Source a 100% FOSS alternative to Twilio.
+Developers are locked in to their cloud and are left with no option for choosing their own carriers or their own hosting solutions.
+This is prohibitive for some users, who have since been scouting for an open source alternative.
+Therein lay the premise for Plivo, a 100% FOSS alternative to Twilio.

-“We hope to democratize telephony app development by releasing Plivo as an open source framework.
-Plivo is a fully-featured platform that can be run on your own servers or anywhere you choose to.
-You can also configure your own carriers to originate and terminate calls.
+“We hope to democratize telephony app development by releasing Plivo as an open source framework,” say Plivo co-founders Michael and Venky.
+“Plivo is a fully-featured platform.
+You can configure your own carriers to originate and terminate calls.
 Whether you’re a seasoned telephony engineer or a web developer, we’d love to see you experiment with Plivo.
 The only limit is your imagination.”

 The Plivo team has posted documentation on the framework and released software development kits (SDK).